-A review of the Company's risk management framework was undertaken by the Audit and Risk Committee during the reporting period to 30 June 2022.
+A review of the Company's risk management framework was undertaken by the Audit and Risk Committee during the Last Reporting Period.

-- a) disclose if it has an internal audit function, how the function is structured and what role it performs; or - b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.

-The Company does not have an internal audit function.
+Principle Comments ASX Recommendation 7.3 - A listed entity should: a) disclose if it has an internal audit function, how the function is structured and what role it performs; or b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and The Company does not have an internal audit function.
 The Audit and Risk Committee is responsible for reviewing and monitoring the process of risk management.
 Management is responsible for the implementation of risk management and internal control processes on a continual basis and are subject to the oversight of the Audit and Risk Committee.
 The Audit and Risk Committee will regularly consider whether there is a need for an internal audit function.